trentm/node-luggite/README.md

 - What about support pino.destination(...) values directly.
 Is there a clear API for this?
 Is it just `.write()`?

+# Minimum supported Node.js

+I'd love to support earlier than Node.js v10, but I'm using `safe-stable-stringify` and there isn't a demonstrated need to support earlier than v10.

+- deps:
+  - `safe-stable-stringify` has `"node": ">=10"`
+- features and the Node.js version
+  - `class`, node 6
+  - arrow functions, node 4
+  - Object.assign, node 4
+  - `const`, basic support was in node 0.10.
+Good enough?
+  - object destructuring, something newer than node 0.10
+  - object property shorthard (`exports = { TRACE }`), something new than node 0.10

 # TODO